 Scrum and Kanban

 Elabor8 helped implement a Scrum team structure with 2-week sprint cycles, supported by Kanban boards and daily stand-ups to visualise work and bottlenecks.
 “The short sprints give us short term goals which are very motivating.
-It allows us to feel more satisfaction about our achievements, more regularly.”
+It allows us to feel satisfaction about more of our achievements.”

 While Agile implies a degree of speed, in practice it wasn’t just a focus on the quick turnaround of jobs, and then onto the next.
 Each 2-week sprint included retrospective sessions to review, assess and adjust ways of working, as well as a planning session to determine what would be worked on next.